Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 Have you ever gone to a practitioner to resolve a persistent problem, have it successfully addressed, but then discovered a new problem taking its place?

 One part wants to heal; another seeks damage and destruction.
-(Shakti and Shiva in an endless dance.)
+(Shakti and Shiva in an eternal dance of creation and destruction.)

 Similarly, in the patient, one part wants to be healed while another part may like the attention from being sick (hypochondriac archetype).